Teeuwynn has been a game designer, author, and TV writer since her career began back in the '90s.

 The recent film adaptations also can take advantage of their cinematic scope to paint a picture of Middle Earth by spending millions of dollars creating ents, trolls, and oliphants for us.
 So, how does a board game without hundreds of pages of text or millions of dollars worth of special-effects images convey the rich depth of fellowship and epic adventure that is at the heart of this beloved high fantasy work?

-Lord of the Rings Game
+Features of the Game

 An Experienced Designer